drdhaval2785/SanskritVerb/README.md

 v1.4.0 - 3 February 2016 - Option to deactivate some sUtras of Paninian grammar, to understand its importance in the structure of Astadhyayi.

+v1.5.0 - 21 February 2016 - The code is tested for representative verbs and suspect verb forms are corrected.

+v1.6.0 - 21 February 2016 - The code now has three commentaries mAdhavIyadhAtuvRtti, kSIrataraGgiNI and dhAtupradIpa for offline viewing.

 # For understanding the code

 Read [this](https://github.com/drdhaval2785/SanskritVerb/Documentations/blob/master/understandcode.md)